henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 Reference Integrity Measurements:

-: Signed measurements about the characteristics of an endpoint's characteristics that are provided by a vendor and are intended to be used as declarative guidance {{-sacmterm}} (e.g. a signed CoSWID).
+: Signed measurements about the characteristics of an Attester's characteristics that are provided by an Endorser and are intended to be used as declarative guidance {{-sacmterm}} (e.g. a signed CoSWID as defined in {{-coswid-rim}}).

 Trustworthy:

-: the qualities of an endpoint that guarantee a specific behavior and/or endpoint characteristics defined by declarative guidance.
-Analogously, trustworthiness is the quality of being trustworthy with respect to declarative guidance.
-Trustworthiness is not an absolute property but defined with respect to an entity, corresponding declarative guidance, and has a scope of confidence.

-: Trustworthy Endpoint: an endpoint that guarantees trustworthy behavior and/or composition (with respect to certain declarative guidance and a scope of confidence).

-: Trustworthy Statement: evidence that is trustworthy conveyed by an endpoint that is not necessarily trustworthy.
+: A qualities of an Attester that does exactly what it is expected to do and nothing else.

 ## Roles